MarshMello0/ben-w.com/README.md

 Task | Completed | From
 --- | --- | ---
-Increase the top and bottom margins of each item in the sub headdings such as "UERP", "Block Factory" |  | Anthony Marmont Resize the images so they fit with the text and are similar in size. |  | Anthony Marmont Change the focus of each item to talk about programming instead of the game |  | Anthony Marmont Write up about the details of each item in a blog post |  | Anthony Marmont
+Increase the top and bottom margins of each item in the sub headdings such as "UERP", "Block Factory" |  | Anthony Marmont Resize the images so they fit with the text and are similar in size. | X | Anthony Marmont Change the focus of each item to talk about programming instead of the game | X | Anthony Marmont